isc-jmichie/FHIRTOOMOP/README.md

 ![image](https://github.com/user-attachments/assets/ba98bd0f-bf0e-45f1-9817-ad18df7bf111)

 Now you can open the Patient Viewer (under for Implementers in the left part).
-Click on Select patient
+Click on Select patient and enter the Id for patient Loyd from step 5.
+Explore the resource associated with this patient.